Xewonsik/Xewonsik/README.md

-## 👋 | Hello
-I'm a programmer and an artist
+# I'm a programmer and an artist
-Age: 14

-# 👤 | ACCOUNT
-GitHub: Xewonsik
-Discord: balda9k
+# Discord: balda9k